lcultrera/WildCapture/README.md

 ## PreTrained Weights

 You can download the pre-trained classifier weights for the model from the following link: https://drive.google.com/file/d/1sLRQfSZ03ByHjpkOIYxQSIsslHlm-Pvn/view?usp=sharing
+You can find the pretrained weights for the Convolutional AutoEncoder in the folder AutoEncoder/AutoEncoder_Weights

 ### Instructions